Key Takeaways

 Workplace Safety and Injuries

-If the worker experiences an on-the-job hurt, the worker will probably be qualified for workers’ compensation.
-Many Virginia employers are obligated to make sure they have workers’ compensation coverage.
-Workers’ compensation offers workers a percentage of their normal salaries, pays for essential medical treatment and offers vocational rehabilitation and other aids.
+If the worker experiences an on-the-job hurt, the worker will probably be qualified for employees’ compensation.
+Many Virginia employers are obligated to make sure they have employees’ compensation coverage. employees’ compensation offers employees a percentage of their normal salaries, pays for essential medical treatment and offers vocational rehabilitation and other aids.

 Employee Rights When Leaving a Job in Virginia

 Employees in Virginia mostly work at will.
-These workers can quit whenever they want and can be terminated at any time, for any motive that is not unlawful.
-Even at-will workers may not be laid off for explanations that are discriminatory or revengeful.
+These employees can quit whenever they want and can be terminated at any time, for any motive that is not unlawful.
+Even at-will employees may not be laid off for explanations that are discriminatory or revengeful.

 • The employee must be able to meet certain eligibility requirements, as well as minimum earnings prerequisite.
 The worker will need to be able to look for work conscientiously to continue getting work benefits from the job.

 • The employee must pay the full premium including whatever portion the employer used to pay.
-The worker can go on with getting work benefits for 18 to 36 months, but this depends on the situation and whether or not the worker has any kind of dependents.
+Employees may continue receiving benefits for 18 to 36 months, depending on their circumstances and dependent status.

 Virginia Employee Rights